build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 ![HNSW](images/hnsw_1.png)

-In the above example, we connected each new node to the 2 most similar neighbors, but we could have chosen another number of similar neighbors.
+In the above example, we connected each new node to the two most similar neighbors, but we could have chosen another number of similar neighbors.
 When building the graph, we need to decide on a metric for similarity such that the search is optimized for the specific metric used to query items.
 Initially, when adding nodes, the density is low and the edges will tend to capture nodes that are far apart in similarity.
 Little by little, the density increases, and the edges start to be shorter and shorter.
 As a consequence, the graph is composed of long edges that allow us to traverse long distances in the graph and short edges that capture closer neighbors.
 Because of it, we can quickly traverse the graph from one side to the other and look for nodes at a specific location in the vector space.

 For example, let’s have a query vector.
 We want to find the nearest neighbor,